-NURS 604E - Advanced Clinical Practicum: Population Focused

-Students complete 60 hours of direct care activities with a master's prepared nurse in a community setting.
+NURS 604E - Advanced Clinical Practicum: Population-Focused credit: 1 Students complete 60 hours of direct care activities with a master's prepared nurse in a community setting.
 Particular emphasis is placed on safety, quality of care, and quality improvement activities.
 Students are provided with the opportunity to integrate previous knowledge and develop proficiency in a population-focused area of clinical nursing.

-Pre-requisites: NURS 565 Minimum Grade: C and (NURS 601E Minimum Grade: C or NURS 602E Minimum Grade: C) NURS 605P - Practicum in Primary Health Care I credits: 2-3
+Pre-requisites: NURS 565 and (NURS 601E or NURS 602E, minimum grade: C) credits: 1-3